 Cataclysm Druid Endgame Build Guide

-For the build to function, it's imperative to first acquire its core Uniques.
-Airidah's Inexorable Will is essential for its roll of Ultimate Cooldown Reduction and plays a key part in gathering packs of monsters tightly together, thereby enabling Cataclysm to strike multiple monsters simultaneously.
-Similarly, Mjölnic Ryng's ranks to Endless Tempest extend Cataclysm's duration while providing some of the build's strongest multipliers through itself, Runeworker's Conduit, Charged Atmosphere, and Electrocution.
-Finally, Tempest Roar enables a host of synergies, including activating the Lust for Carnage Legendary Node and other Shapeshifting Passives and enabling Changeling's Debt and Stormshifter's.
+To get the build off the ground, it's imperative to first acquire its core Uniques.
+Mjölnic Ryng's ranks to Endless Tempest extend Cataclysm's duration while allowing for some of the build's strongest multipliers through itself, Runeworker's Conduit, Charged Atmosphere, and Electrocution.
+Tempest Roar enables a host of synergies, including activating the Lust for Carnage Legendary Node and enabling Changeling's Debt and Stormshifter's.

 This guide will teach you all you need to know about the Cataclysm Druid.
 Let's get started!